viliusle/miniPaint/README.md

 # miniPaint

-Online image editor lets you create, edit images using HTML5 technologies.
-No need to buy, download, install or have obsolete flash.
+Online image editor lets you create and edit images using HTML5 technologies.
+No need to buy, download, install, or have outdated flash.
 No ads.
-Key features: layers, filters, HTML5, open source, Photoshop alternative.
+Key features: layers, filters, open source Photoshop alternative.

 miniPaint operates directly in the browser.
-You can create images, paste from the clipboard (ctrl+v) or upload from the computer (using menu or drag & drop).
+You can create images by pasting from the clipboard (ctrl+v) or uploading from the computer (_using menu or drag & drop_).
 Nothing will be sent to any server.
 Everything stays in your browser.

 ## URL:
 **https://viliusle.github.io/miniPaint/**